"Never doubt that a small group of thoughtful, committed citizens can change the world.

-NFPA's Pro Bono Coordinator for 2012-2013 is Mary McLaughlin, RP.
+NFPA's Pro Bono Coordinator for 2013-2014 is Christine Flynn.
 She can be reached at firstname.lastname@example.org.

 Duties and Responsibilities

-NFPA®'s Pro Bono Co-Coordinators are responsible for researching and reviewing pro bono programs throughout the country in order to determine the types of programs available, the roles and responsibilities of paralegals in said programs, jurisdictional laws and rules governing the roles and responsibilities of paralegals involved in said programs; and new ways for paralegals to become involved in the delivery of pro bono services.
+NFPA®'s Pro Bono Coordinator is responsible for researching and reviewing pro bono programs throughout the country in order to determine the types of programs available, the roles and responsibilities of paralegals in said programs, jurisdictional laws and rules governing the roles and responsibilities of paralegals involved in said programs; and new ways for paralegals to become involved in the delivery of pro bono services.

 Additional duties and responsibilities include